ohmp/james-project/src/adr/0026-removing-configured-additional-mailboxListeners.md

  - Audit of unbind decisions
  - Enables writing more complex business rules in the future

-Event sourcing will maintain an aggregate tracking **required groups** (and their change).
+Event sourcing will maintain an aggregate tracking **required groups** (and their changes).
 Audit will be enabled by adding host and date information upon changes.
 A subscriber will perform changes (binds and unbinds) in registered groups following the changes of the aggregate.